pact-foundation/pact-provider-verifier/README.md

 * `--pact-urls` - a comma delimited list of pact file urls
 * `--provider-base-url` - the base url of the pact provider
-* `--provider-states-url` - the full url of the endpoint which returns provider states by consumer
 * `--provider-states-setup-url` - the full url of the endpoint which sets the active pact consumer and provider state

 ### Using the Pact Broker with Basic authentication